Origin and History

-In 1759, La Rosée received the privilege to carry the image of the Madonna of Dorfen on his Leibfahne.
+In 1759, Obrist Franz von La Rosee received the privilege to carry the image of the Madonna of Dorfen on his Leibfahne.

-- Leibfahne: white field; centre device consisting of an image of the Madonna of Dorfen (a sitting Virgin Mary with infant Jesus sitting on her right thigh; the Virgin has floating curled brown hair and her head slightly leans right, she is luxuriously dressed with a red dress embroidered in gold decorated with silver rosaries and hearts; she holds a golden sceptre in her left hand; her wide middle blue overcoat edged silver surrounds her dress and emphasizes her sovereign status; Jesus holds an orb in his right hand) resting on clouds with her left foot resting on a half moon and her right crushing a snake (with an apple in its jaw)
+- Leibfahne: white field; centre device consisting of an image of the Madonna of Dorfen (as portrayed on the wall of the pilgrims`chapel on the Ruppertsberg: a sitting Virgin Mary with infant Jesus sitting on her right arm; the Virgin wears a big golden crown, has floating curled hair and her head slightly leans right, she is luxuriously dressed with a pale crimson dress embroidered in gold decorated with silver rosaries and hearts; she holds a golden sceptre in her left hand; her wide middle blue cloak edged silver surrounds her dress and emphasizes her sovereign status; Jesus holds an orb in his right hand) resting on clouds with her left foot resting on a half moon and her right crushing a snake with an apple in its jaw.